You are here: Home | Professionals | Early Help

 We need to consider and understand what level of support a family need and who is the appropriate lead for a family?
 This may be a community partner, or it may also be a Family Solutions practitioner.

-What is an Early Help Assessment
+What is an Early Help Intervention Plan (EHIP)?

 Professional support